-- 4.44 Cockenzie Primary School was identified in the previous version of this report as also lying within a tetrad from which curlew have been recorded.
-However, it is not anticipated that proposal ED3 Part A (ii) would lead to a need to expand the existing school buildings, and hence loss of potential habitat.
-That is, it has been screened out of MRE for habitat loss. - 4.45 The surveys of QI undertaken on behalf of East Lothian Council42 recorded curlew from 10 of the spatial proposals included within the plan.
-These (with the exception of EGT1) are identified in Table 4.2.
-This was a smaller number of sites than was predicted, based on the assessment of suitable habitat within tetrads from which curlew had previously been recorded. - 4.46 Given: - the habitat preferences of curlew in relation to the types of habitat that will be lost to development; - the small areas of potential habitat that may be affected; - the widespread distribution of curlew; and - the background of a Favourable Maintained population of curlew within the Firth of Forth SPA;
+- 5.45 The surveys of QI undertaken on behalf of East Lothian Council45 recorded curlew from 10 of the spatial proposals included within the plan.
+These are identified in Table 5.2.
+This was a smaller number of sites than was predicted, based on the assessment of suitable habitat within tetrads from which curlew had previously been recorded. - 5.46 Given: - the habitat preferences of curlew in relation to the types of habitat that will be lost to development; - the small areas of potential habitat that may be affected; - the widespread distribution of curlew; and - the background of a Favourable Maintained population of curlew within the Firth of Forth SPA;